tobitege/horizon2/README.md

 Once the build finishes, it should have produced the following:

-- JSON files for each of the main builds in the `./output/` directory
+* One or more JSON files for each of the main builds in the `./output/` directory
+Optionally:
-- Your clipboard will contain the `StandardBuild` JSON
+* Your clipboard should (will?) contain the `Standard` JSON (as specified in the Main_\*.lua file)
-- The `testresults` directory will contain the test results, provided the test run succeeded.
+* The `testresults` directory will contain the test results, provided the tests ran successfully.

 #### Troubleshooting

 Here you will find some common issues when first attempting to start Horizon2 development, and ways to remedy them.

-There may be a PowerShell command file to start a build process like "build.ps1".
+* Depending on the branch, there might be a PowerShell file to start a build process like "build.ps1" (see development branch).

   > build.ps1 is not digitally signed.
 The script will not execute on the system.

-If you get this error, run VSCode as Administrator and attempt to build.
+  If you get this error, run VSCode as Administrator and attempt to build again.
 Subsequent runs without Administrator rights should not cause the error to reappear.

 ## Submitting Code